Victoria, Laguna

+Etymology

+The name of Victoria from Spanish language which means "victory" in English.
+It was named after Victoria Quirino, the daughter of former President Elpidio Quirino under whose presidency the municipality was established.
+The younger Quirino also served as the First Lady as her father was a widower.

 History

-Prominent citizens and civic leaders find new hope to make Nanhaya a town, when the Americans granted the Philippine Independence in 1946.
+Prominent citizens and civic leaders found new hope to make Nanhaya, then a barrio part of Pila, a town, when the Americans granted the Philippines Independence in 1946.
 They revived the move to separate from Pila.
-This time citizens proposed to name the town Trinidad, after the young republic's First Lady, the wife of then President Manuel Roxas.
+During this time, citizens proposed to name the town Trinidad, after the young republic's First Lady, the wife of then-President Manuel Roxas.
 Strong oppositions shelved the proposal once more.

 After Roxas's death, Elpidio Quirino took over the presidency.
 Nanhaya's residents remained undaunted.
 They tried once more, intensifying the campaign.
 Most prominent and wealthiest family of the town is the Fernandez clans, Judge Jose Fernandez, then Mayor Alejandro Fernandez, Atty.
 Ramon H. Fernandez Sr., Andres Franco, Dr. Agrifino Oca, Gregorio Herradura, and Leonardo Rebong stood for the proposal.
-Victoria was a barrio of Pila until November 15, 1949, when President Elpidio Quirino signed into effect EO 282 segregating this barrio and 8 others into an independent community.
+On November 15, 1949, President Elpidio Quirino signed into effect Executive Order No. 282, segregating barrios Nanhaya, Bancabanca, Daniw, Masapang, San Benito, San Felix, San Francisco, and San Roque from Pila and formed a new independent municipality.